QubesOS/qubes-doc/user/templates/minimal-templates.md

   to configure it.
 - `default-mgmt-dvm`: requires `qubes-core-agent-passwordless-root` and `qubes-mgmt-salt-vm-connector`.
-- [Yubikey](/doc/yubikey/): You may need to install `xserver-xorg-input-all` for 2FA responses to work in web browsers like Firefox.
+- [Yubikey](/doc/yubikey/): You may need to install `xserver-xorg-input-libinput` for 2FA responses to work in web browsers like Firefox.

 In Qubes 4.0, additional packages from the `qubes-core-agent` suite may be needed to make the customized minimal template work properly.
 These packages